comit-network/RFCs/RFC-002-SWAP.md

 Typically, a Bitcoin address or public key, an Ethereum account.

-### SWAP Protocol
+### Swap Protocol

-A protocol that defines the steps, transactions and communication needed to proceed with an atomic swap.
+A protocol that defines the steps, transactions and communications needed to proceed with an atomic swap.

 Typically, [RFC-003](wip).
 However, this RFC is not limited to [RFC-003](wip) and is expected to be the building block for other swap protocols.

-### SWAP REQUEST
+## SWAP REQUEST

 ### Purpose